-- Are your premises used during periods of darkness? - Will there always be sufficient lighting to use escape routes safely? - Do you have back-up power supplies for your emergency lighting?
+- Are all your escape routes covered by an acceptable form of emergency lighting? - Are your premises used during periods of darkness? - Will there always be sufficient lighting to use escape routes safely? - Do you have back-up power supplies for your emergency lighting?